uloga/fireauth/README.md

 About
 ----
 I've created this example while testing angular.js with firebase.
 Soon I'm planing to create more advanced and useful applications using angular.js with firebase.
-If you like this example, please star, share, fork and watch.
+If you like this example, please star and share.
 If you have any questions, feel free to drop me a line at: wpnemesis@gmail.com